Rosalyn Drexler: Professional wrestling career

-In 1951, Drexler and her husband lived in Hell's Kitchen in New York near Botner's Gymnasium, where a number of female professional wrestlers practiced.
-After a friend of Drexler's suggested that she might enjoy trying wrestling, she began to work out at Botners.
+In 1951, Drexler and her husband lived in Hell's Kitchen in Manhattan near Bothner's Gymnasium, where a number of female professional wrestlers practiced.
+After a friend of Drexler's suggested that she might enjoy trying wrestling, she began to work out at Bothner's.
 She soon learned how to wrestle without hurting anyone and how to make maximum noise while wrestling to exaggerate the impact of her performance.
 Drexler eventually travelled for wrestling matches, which allowed her to travel to the South and to Florida under the character of "Rosa Carlo, the Mexican Spitfire."
 While on tour, she wrestled in odd places such as a graveyard and an airplane-hangar.
 There is also a photo of her getting ready with an advertisement that she would be fighting Mae Young, a famous professional wrestler.
 She went on tour around the country, but returned home after becoming upset about racism in the southern states, such as segregated seating and water fountains.
 Andy Warhol made a series of silkscreen paintings based on a photograph of Drexler as Rosa Carlo.

 Drexler's experience as Rosa Carlo later formed the basis of her 1972 critically acclaimed novel To Smithereens.
 She wrote the novel because she hated the experience, but thought it should not be wasted, and she should "at least get a book out of it."
 The novel was the basis of the 1980 film Below the Belt.
 The producers contacted Drexler about the title, to which she said that it was "not a wrestling title at all…[but] they said, 'It sounds sexy.'"
 When she was 54, she tried getting back into being an athlete and entered a power lifting contest, which she did not win.

 She has made several paintings based around women's wrestling, including Take Down (1963), Lost Match (1962), and The Winner (1965).